-- Procession and Mass on Palm Sunday (Domingo de Ramos): Sunday before Easter.
-They commemorate Christ's arrival in Jerusalem, when palms were spread before Him as He rode into town on a donkey.
-Traditionally, people carry palms that are then blessed and taken home.
+- Procession and Mass on Palm Sunday (Domingo de Ramos): On the Sunday before Easter, Christ's arrival in Jerusalem, when palms were spread before Him as He rode into town on a donkey is commemorated.
+Traditionally, people carry palms that are then blessed at the church and taken home.

-- Lava-pés (Washing of the Feet): As Christ washed His apostles' feet, twelve people from various social classes have their feet washed by priests during a special mass on Holy Thursday.
+- Lava-pés (Washing of the Feet): Just as Christ washed His apostles' feet, twelve people from various social classes have their feet washed by priests during a special mass on Holy Thursday.

-- Procissão do Encontro: Good Friday.
-Women carrying an image of Nossa Senhora das Dores (Virgin of Sorrows) meet a procession of men carrying Nosso Senhor dos Passos, an image of Christ burdened by His cross.
+- Procissão do Encontro: On Good Friday women carrying an image of Nossa Senhora das Dores (Virgin of Sorrows) meets a procession of men carrying Nosso Senhor dos Passos, an image of Christ burdened by His cross.

-- The descent of the Cross: Good Friday.
-Procession and Mass.
+- The descent of the Cross: On Good Friday, a procession and Mass is held.

-- Canto da Verônica (Veronica's Chant): A strong tradition in Brazil, it is symbolic of the apocryphal passage according to which Veronica wiped Christ's face on the Via Dolorosa.
-Often sung during Procissão do Encontro.
+- Canto da Verônica (Veronica's Chant): A strong tradition in Brazil, it is symbolic of the apocryphal passage describing the scene as Veronica wiped Christ's face on the Via Dolorosa.
+The chant is often sung during Procissão do Encontro.

-- Paschal Vigil (Vigília Pascal): A service held between sunset on Holy Saturday and sunrise on Easter Sunday, with the lighting of a new fire which will, in turn, light the Easter Candle, a symbol of Jesus Christ's light unto the world.
+- Paschal Vigil (Vigília Pascal): This is a service held between sunset on Holy Saturday and sunrise on Easter Sunday with the lighting of a new fire which will, in turn, light the Easter Candle, a symbol of Jesus Christ's light unto the world.

 - Festive Easter Sunday Procession and Mass

-Travelers who don't have a sacred perception of Holy Week events can show respect in simple ways such as not wearing shorts or revealing clothing to rituals, or refraining from taking pictures inside churches.
+Travelers who don't have a sacred connection to Holy Week events can show respect in simple ways such as not wearing shorts or revealing clothing to rituals, or refraining from taking pictures inside churches.